 What was the user’s problem?
 “I don’t know how or why to invite my teammates” (% team owners inviting).
-“It’s too much work to send invitations to my entire team of 25+ people” (invites / inviter).
+“It’s too much work to send invitations to my entire team of 25+ people” (invites/inviter).
 “My coworker never got the email” (invite CTR).
-“Someone told me to join Kifi over lunch and now I can’t find my team” (# of users joining a team on Day 2+).
+“Someone told me to join Kifi over lunch and now I can’t find my team” (number of users joining a team on Day 2+).
 Each of these problems would lead to different features and save wasted feature development cycles.

-Whenever you go into a brainstorm, there are rules like: Don’t critique other’s ideas.
-It’s about quantity not quality.
+Whenever you go into a brainstorm, there are rules like: Don’t critique others' ideas.
+It’s about quantity, not quality.
 Don’t edit other ideas, build on them.
-But that can be difficult and unproductive when you feel like the ideas aren’t solving a problem that your company has or that user’s will even care about.
+But that can be difficult and unproductive when you feel like the ideas aren’t solving a problem that your company has or that users will not even think about.

 So much of our job gets described as coming up with ideas & building features.
 The irony is that we’re the gatekeepers that need to say “no” more often than we’d like.
 We should talk more about how important identification of problems is to every aspect of our job and those of the people that we work alongside.

-About the author: This was a guest post contributed by Jen Granito Ruffner, who currently leads Product at Kifi and has previously worked at , Zynga, AOL, and others.
-This article was originally published on .
+About the author: This was a guest post contributed by Jen Granito Ruffner, who currently leads Product at Kifi and has previously worked at LinkedIn, Zynga, AOL, and others.
+This article was originally published on Medium.